Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Student loan forgiveness wipes some or all of what you owe off the books.
 This kind of debt forgiveness applies only in specific cases and, in most instances, only to federal student loans.

 Government programs that apply to federal student loans are covered below, but private student loans rarely have debt forgiveness programs.
 Some lenders may offer private student loan debt relief, but this varies depending on the lender.
-There are other options that can potentially work with private student loans, including debt relief.
+There are other options that could potentially work with private student loans, including debt relief.

 If you aren’t sure what kind of student loan you have, log in to StudentAid.gov and check the My Aid section.
 Loans listed in that section are federal student loans.
 Or you can contact your loan servicer and ask.